FrozenNode/Laravel-Administrator/readme.md

 <img src="https://github.com/FrozenNode/Laravel-Administrator/raw/master/examples/images/filters.png" />

 This property tells Administrator what columns to use to build the filterable set.
-This works almost exactly like the $edit property, so you can either pass it a simple string which will be used as the data key (i.e. if your database column is called `potato_farming_score`, put that in), or you can pass it a key-indexed array of options.
-In this case, the array key will be `potato_farming_score` and it would contain an array of options.
+This works almost exactly like the $edit property, so you can either pass it a simple string which will be used as the data key (i.e. if your database column is called `name`, put that in), or you can pass it a key-indexed array of options.
+In this case, the array key will be `name` and it would contain an array of options.

-The date/time and number (for now only 'currency') field types automatically get mix/max filters where the user can select the range of dates, times, or numbers.
+The date/time and number field types automatically get min/max filters where the user can select the range of dates, times, or numbers.

-**If you want to filter a related field, you have to put the relationship method name in the $filters array and use type 'relation'.**
+**If you want to filter a related field, you have to put the relationship method name in the $filters array and use type 'relationship'.**

 The available options are:

 - **title**
-- **type**: default is 'text'. choices are: text, currency, date, time, datetime, relation
+- **type**: default is 'text'. choices are: text, number, date, time, datetime, relationship
+- **name_field**: default is 'name'.
+Only use this if type is 'relationship'.
+This is the field on the other table to use for displaying the name/title of the other data model.
 - **symbol**: default is '$'.
 Only use this for 'currency' field type.
 - **decimals**: default is 2.
 Only use this for 'currency' field type.
 - **date_format**: default is 'yy-mm-dd'.
 Use this for 'date' and 'datetime' field types.
 Uses [jQuery datepicker formatDate](http://docs.jquery.com/UI/Datepicker/formatDate).